 Iek Man Lei

-About me: I'm a PhD student in the Biointerface group at the University of Cambridge.
-My research interests center around embedded 3D printing soft and functional materials for soft robotics and bio-applications.
+About me: I'm a PhD graduate from the Biointerface group at the University of Cambridge.
+My research interests center around soft and functional hydrogel materials for biomedical applications.

 • Soft material science